RGithub23/PointEPointCloudGenerationAdaptation/README.md

 ## 📝 License

 MIT License or your preferred license.
-Attirbution to OpenAI for access to their open source model.
+Attribution to OpenAI for access to their open source model.